The Valuable 500: Creating the Leaders of Tomorrow: Valuable 500 Reach Milestone for 'Generation Valuable' on International Day for Persons with Disabilities

 - The programme modules include Creative Leadership, Leadership Identity, Strategic Thinking, Business for Good/ESG, and Disability Advocacy.

-- The Inaugural cohort includes: AMS, Coles Group, EY, ISS, London Stock Exchange, Mahindra, Nestle, P&G, Santen, and Verizon and includes companies for every continent in the programme.
+- The Inaugural cohort includes EY, Hitachi Group, ISS, London Stock Exchange, Mahindra, Nestle, P&G, Santen, Sanofi, Sekisui House Ltd., and Verizon and includes companies for every continent in the programme.

 LONDON, Dec.
-1, 2022 /PRNewswire/ -- Celebrating International Day for Persons with Disabilities (IDPD) the Valuable 500 today announces reaching the goal of securing 75 mentees and mentors as the inaugural cohort for its innovative leadership 'Generation Valuable' programme from companies in every continent.
-This follows the launch of the search for the leaders of tomorrow at WEF in May.
+1, 2022/PRNewswire/ -- Celebrating International Day for Persons with Disabilities (IDPD) the Valuable 500 today announces reaching the goal of securing 75 mentees and mentors as the inaugural cohort for its innovative leadership 'Generation Valuable' programme from companies in every continent.
+This follows the launch of the search for the leaders of tomorrow at WEF in May this year.

-The mentors will champion the development of their mentees by sharing industry insights, encouraging growth mindsets, and equipping them with the tools necessary to flourish in business.
+Over the course of 12 months, the mentors will be championing the development of their mentees by sharing industry insights, encouraging growth mindsets, and equipping them with the strategic tools necessary to flourish in business.
 The programme will strengthen participants' personal leadership identities to cultivate environments that execute business strategies with an ESG and equity lens.

 "Generation Valuable will amplify real talent and pave the way for eliminating outdated biases that prevent aspiring leaders from attaining the C-Suite rung on their career ladders.
 I am truly excited for our next steps and look forward, as a Collective, to building better faster together."